altsan/os2-wnnim/README.md

 For Users
 ---------

+### Installing FreeWnn (prerequisite)

 The FreeWnn server and runtime files are required.
 These are provided in the FreeWnn RPM packages, which should soon be available from a repository near you;
 in the meantime, you can get `FreeWnn-1.1.1-0.a023.1.i386.rpm` from [here](https://drive.google.com/drive/folders/0B_CmLQmhb3PzelRpakJ6OXl3YnM).

+Reboot after installing the FreeWnn RPM.

+#### Running FreeWnn remotely (optional)

-If you prefer not to install the FreeWnn server locally, you can set it up to use an installation of FreeWnn anywhere on your network (for example, on a Linux box).
+If you prefer not to install the FreeWnn server locally, you can set it up to use an installation of FreeWnn anywhere on your network (for example, on a separate Linux box).
 In this case, you will still need to install the runtime files locally, which you can do by following these steps:

 1. Extract `wnn0.dll` from the RPM and place it in a directory on your LIBPATH.
 2. Extract the contents of `usr\lib\wnn` (including all subdirectories);